 What if I vote no on an out-of-town tournament.
 Do I still have to go?

 No, but you do have to pay your share of the tournament fees and any per diem/hotel for nonparent coaches.

 What are evaluations?

 It is our goal that kids play with and against like-skilled players so that kids can learn and grow together.
 League play (squirt-bantam, or 10U to 14U) skaters will be divided into teams by the evaluators, who will then determine what level they play.
-They are in descending order: AA, A1, A2, B, Gold and Silver.
-For 8U, its red, white and blue.
-There can be several teams at each level, or even no team at a level.
-We make every effort to have even teams if there are two teams playing at the same level.
+They are in descending order: A1, A2, A3, B, and C. For 8U, its red, white and blue.
+There can be several teams at each level.
 For 6U, kids are divided evenly among teams after the coaches watch them skate for a few weeks.
 So 6U teams may not be formed until early October.